Research

 Instructor Value-added in Post-secondary Education (with Jacob Light and Anthony Yim)

-Estimating instructors’ value-added is challenging in post-secondary education because students can select their courses and instructors.
-In the absence of sound measures of value-added, universities use subjective student evaluations to make important decisions.
-We develop a method to estimate instructor value-added at any university which groups students together based on their past courses taken.
-We show that our non-experimental method controls for selection just as well as methods that exploit conditional random assignment of students to courses, using a unique policy change at a large public university in Indiana.
-We then apply our methods to nearly all Texas public universities and use standard forecast bias tests to demonstrate that our method controls for selection at a wide variety of post-secondary institutions.
-We find that individual instructors matter for students' future grades and post-college earnings in many subjects and courses.
-On average, moving to a 1 standard deviation better instructor would increase a student's next semester GPA by 0.13 points, and earnings six years after college entry by 17%.
-Strikingly, value-added is only weakly correlated with student evaluations, so an institution that made personnel decisions based on value-added rather than evaluations would improve student outcomes.
+Estimating post-secondary instructors’ value-added is challenging because college students select their courses and instructors.
+In the absence of sound measures of value-added, universities use subjective student evaluations to make personnel decisions.
+In this paper, we develop a method to estimate instructor value-added at any university.
+The method groups together students who have previously taken similar courses and estimates value-added based on differences in outcomes for students in the same group and same course who have different instructors.
+Using a unique policy at a large public university in Indiana, we show that our non-experimental method controls for selection just as well as methods that exploit conditional random assignment of students to courses.
+We next show that our method reduces forecast bias in a wider variety of institutions using data from nearly all public universities in Texas.
+We find that individual instructors matter for students’ future grades and post-college earnings in many subjects and courses.
+On average, moving to a 1 standard deviation better instructor would increase a student’s next semester GPA by 0.13 points, and earnings six years after college entry by 17%.
+Strikingly, value-added is only weakly correlated with student evaluations.
+An instructor retention policy based on value-added would result in 2.7% higher earnings for students attending Texas universities.

 Publications